ICGC-TCGA-PanCancer/pancancer_launcher/README.md

     vim ~/arch3/config/masterConfig.ini

-This file is used by architecture3 components such as the JobGenerator, the Coordinator, the Provisioner, and the Reporter.
+This file is used by architecture3 components such as the Generator, the Coordinator, the Provisioner, and the Reporter.

 Notable parameters: To turn off reaping functionality, add the parameter "youxia\_reaper\_parameters" with a value of "--test", for example: